 Developing a database first involves defining what data needs to be stored and how it should be organised.
 After that, a user interface 'UI' needs to be designed so that non-technical people can easily enter data.
 Finally, reports need to be created so that the data can be easily analysed and interpreted, and maybe exported to apps like Excel for further analysis.
 The first stage often involves meeting face to face, and learning about the processes that need to be recorded, before anything is even done on a computer.
 As systems develop, it's inevitable that new ideas and changes will crop up, so database development can be an ongoing process, especially as businesses evolve.

 For Windows desktop and laptop use with only one or two users, Microsoft Access can be a cost effective way to build a database application quickly as anyone with a Microsoft 365 subscription will already have Microsoft Access, however Access has a number of shortcomings for larger applications including poor multi-user performance, lack of security, inability to run on systems other than Windows, and sometimes features breaking with Office updates.
 An intermediate solution is to use a combination of Access and Microsoft SQL Server or SQL Azure that leverages the strengths of each system.
 Although Access is limited in terms of only running on Windows based devices, it has the strength of being tightly integrated with the rest of Microsoft Office so that if you need to export data to Excel, Word, or generate emails through Outlook, Access provides cost effective integration.

 Microsoft SQL Server

-Microsoft SQL Server is our preferrred system to deliver scaleable multi-user database solutions both hosted on-premises and in the cloud.
+Microsoft SQL Server is Create IT's preferrred system to deliver scaleable multi-user database solutions both hosted on-premises and in the cloud.
 We can develop both desktop based SQL Databases using Microsoft Access as a front-end to provide full integration with Microsoft Office, or fully cloud based systems with a web based front end using either ASP.Net or PHP.

-For cloud based data, we use SQL Azure to enable access anywhere.
+For cloud based data, we use SQL Azure Database to enable access anywhere.